 11 Jun Small Businesses, This Crisis is Telling You That It Is Time to Modernize Your Processes

-One of the silver linings, if there is such a thing, of this crisis for Clearline has been a realization of how ready we were as a firm for such a crisis.
-We have invested heavily in IT infrastructure over the last few years, especially when compared to other CPA firms.
-Our IT readiness included things such as laptops for all staff, remote server access, essential IT security hardware and software, our “Exchange” client file sharing portal, as well as round-the-clock IT assistance from BMC Networks (“BMC”).
-BMC is a Vancouver-based firm that we outsource most of our IT functions to and specializes in serving legal, financial and accounting firms.
+One of the silver linings, if there is such a thing, of the COVID-19 crisis for Clearline has been a realization of how ready we were as a firm for remote working.
+We have invested heavily in our IT infrastructure over the last few years and are accelerating that pace at which we do so.
+Our IT readiness included things such as laptops for all staff, remote server access, essential IT security hardware and software, our “Exchange” client file sharing portal, as well as round-the-clock IT assistance from our IT service providers.
 As such, all of our staff had the necessary resources to safely and securely work from home right away without any downtime whatsoever.
 It is our understanding that many other CPA firms, big and small, were much more negatively impacted by the social distancing rules and had to cease operations temporarily while they figured out how to have staff work from home.
 Others have still not made these investments and have had staff working in their offices in shifts to ensure proper social distancing.

-To name just a few software applications we recommend, we have been helping clients convert to QuickBooks Online (“QBO”) for their accounting systems and using tools such as ReceiptBank and Plooto to capture invoices and receipts and automate collections and payments.
+We have been helping clients convert to online cloud based accounting systems and using online tools and smartphone applications to capture invoices and receipts and automate collections and payments.
 You do not need to be a large company or have deep pockets to take advantage of these tools as we have implemented them for very small businesses and not-for-profit organizations.
 If you are interested in ditching the old ways of manual journal entries, financial statements that take months to produce, and internal reports that you just don’t trust to be accurate and start to take advantage of the benefits of process automation and cloud accounting, please contact us to start the discussion.